 Performance criteria on which a performance award will be based may include, but are not limited to, any one or more of the following: earnings before interest, taxes, depreciation and amortization; operating earnings; net earnings; income; earnings before interest and taxes; total shareholder return; return on the Company's assets; earnings or earnings per share; revenue; share price performance; return on invested capital; operating income; pre- or post-tax income; net income; economic value added; profit margins; cash flow; improvement in or attainment of expense or capital expenditure levels; improvement in or attainment of working capital levels; return on equity; debt reduction; gross profit; market share; cost reductions; workforce satisfaction and diversity goals; workplace health and safety goals; product quality goals; employee retention; customer satisfaction; customer retention; or completion of key projects and strategic plan development and/or implementation, any of which may be measured either in absolute terms or as compared to any incremental increase or decrease or as compared to results of a peer group or to market performance indicators or indices.
 The 2024 Plan also permits the Administrator to provide for adjustments to the applicable performance criteria in setting performance goals.
-Depending on the performance criteria used to establish performance goals, performance goals may be expressed in terms of overall Company performance or the performance of a subsidiary, division, business unit or an individual.
+Depending on the performance criteria used to establish performance of a subsidiary, division, business unit or an individual.